Stadio Nicola Ceravolo: Renovation and proposal for a new stadium (1971–2006)

 The substitution of the nets will make the sectors of Tribuna and Distinti much closer to the playing field, making the athletic track disappear and, with it, the multi-functionality of the entire sports facility.
 These adjustments will lead to the capacity, officially determined by the provincial supervisory commission, of 11 033 seats.

 With the return of the Catanzaro in Serie B, in the 2004–2005 season, some marginal jobs were carried out on the pitch and the video surveillance system.

 Furthermore, the East bend for visiting fans was named after the historic footballer Angelo Mammì, who under that sector, on 30 January 1972, scored the decisive goal at the end of the second half which allowed Catanzaro to beat Juventus in the match valid for first day of return of the Serie A championship 1971–1972.

 Between 2003 and 2004, the then administrators of the U.S. Catanzaro Massimo Poggi and Claudio Parente put forward the concrete proposal for the construction of a new stadium in a different urban area, presumably in the Germaneto quarter.

-This would have ensured optimal connections to the new plant as the area is easily accessible.
-The new stadium – based on the English model – approved to host UEFA international events, should have had a capacity of at least 28,000 seats and host various businesses, sports facilities, offices, restaurants and a hotel.
+This would have ensured optimal connections to the new plant, as the area is easily accessible.
+The new stadium – based on the English model – approved to host UEFA international events, should have had a capacity of at least 28,000 seats and host various businesses, sports facilities, offices, restaurants, and a hotel.

 The proposal to relocate the new stadium was received among the criticisms of the majority of fans, justified by the historical and symbolic value of the "old" Ceravolo stadium.

-In 2004, the model of the renewed Ceravolo was presented at a press conference, which included the demolition of curves and distinct so as to reconstruct everything on the model of the Marassi Stadium in Genoa.
+In 2004, the model of the renewed Ceravolo was presented at a press conference, which included the demolition of curves and distinct to reconstruct everything on the model of the Marassi Stadium in Genoa.